 In June 2013 the Group announced a decision to redesign the Tbilisi Bypass project.
 The Group held negotiations with the Government of Georgia and with the main third party construction companies to agree a plan for the conservation of the project for the period of redesigning.
 All construction works in progress were substantially completed by the end of October 2013 and further construction was suspended.
 No borrowing costs are capitalised after October 2013.
-In March 2014, the Government of Georgia decided that the suspension of the construction of Tbilisi Bypass project will last for 18 months until the final modified project is presented.
-The modified project will be completed within an additional 18 months.
+In March 2014, the Government of Georgia decided that the suspension of the construction of Tbilisi Bypass project would last for 18 months until the final modified project was presented.
+The modified project was expected to be completed within an additional 18 months.
 The Group signed the amended construction contract with the main third party construction companies in accordance with the Government decision.

 In January 2015, a comparative study for the existing and the bypass line was prepared by a third party consultant.
-The study analyzed different scenarios and concluded that the best option is maintaining only the current rail system on the existing main line (demolishing supporting railway infrastructure, such as depots and intermediate stations except the main terminal station) and constructing the Tbilisi Bypass line.
+The study analyzed different scenarios and concluded that the best option was maintaining only the current rail system on the existing main line (demolishing supporting railway infrastructure, such as depots and intermediate stations except the main terminal station) and constructing the Tbilisi Bypass line.
 Following this option the cargo from West to East will be transported via the Tbilisi Main Line and the cargo from East to West - via the new Tbilisi Bypass.
-Currently the Group is in discussions with the Tbilisi City Hall about various scenarios including the best option identified by the third party consultants.
-The Group believes that the modification of the project will have an effect only on how the future construction will proceed and will not result in any existing construction become redundant.